FormidableLabs/react-native-owl/docs/api/matchers.md

 ### toMatchBaseline(options: {threshold?: number} = {threshold: 0.1})

-This custom matcher will try to find and compare the baseline screenshot by using the path of the latest screenshot (returned by `takeScreenshot()`).
+This custom Jest matcher will try to find and compare the baseline screenshot by using the path of the latest screenshot (returned by `takeScreenshot()`).
 You will have to take a screenshot before using, and pass the path of that screenshot to the expect method.

 #### Example